Passenger rail usage

 Latest statistical release

-- A total of 285 million rail passenger journeys were made in Great Britain in the latest quarter (1 October to 31 December 2021).
-This is more than double the 139 million journeys made in the same quarter last year and equates to 61.8% of the 461 million journeys made in the same quarter two years ago.
+- A total of 990 million rail passenger journeys were made in Great Britain over the last year (1 April 2021 to 31 March 2022).
+This was more than double the 388 million recorded last year.
+It equates to 56.9% of 1,739 million journeys made two years ago.

-- Changes in usage continue to vary by ticket type.
-The 236 million journeys made this quarter using ordinary tickets equate to 77.5% of usage two years ago.
-By contrast, the 48 million journeys made this quarter using season tickets equate to 30.9% of usage two years ago.
+- The 819 million journeys made this year using ordinary tickets equate to 71.7% of usage two years ago.
+By contrast, the 167 million season ticket journeys equate to 28.4% of usage two years ago.

 Previous statistical releases